 A bit plasticky in build.

-The Philips SHP9600 are decent for audio reproduction accuracy.
+The Philips SHP9600 are very good for audio reproduction accuracy.
 Their balanced sound profile delivers a somewhat mid-forward tuning with ample boom and mostly clear treble that mostly follows our target, except in the bass.
-They're not very thumpy in the lower registers (like most open-backs), but kick drums playback with a solid punch.
+They're not very thumpy in the lower registers (like most open-backs), but kick drums play back with a solid punch.
 Voices and leads sound mostly natural with a bit of de-emphasis in the high-mids and low-treble, which can dull the presence a bit, while cymbals still sound bright.
 The L/R drivers create a stable stereo image, and their peaks and dips create an overall smooth sound.
 On the other hand, their PRTF can cause sounds to seem a bit artificially wide.
-The group delay is also sub-par and can cause bass frequencies to sound somewhat undefined, but since these are rolled off anyway, it's not very bothersome.
+Still, the drivers reproduce audio with no audible harmonic distortion.

 The Philips SHP9600 are open-back headphones, so their noise isolation is awful by design.
 As a result, they let environmental noises reach your ears essentially unimpeded.
 They also allow a lot of your audio to escape, which is audible to people nearby.